Nightdreams

-Nightdreams is a 1981 pornographic film with strong horror elements directed by Francis Delia, and written by Jerry Stahl and Stephen Sayadian (credited respectively as "Herbert W. Day" and "Rinse Dream").
+Nightdreams is a 1981 pornographic film with strong horror elements, directed by Francis Delia and written by Jerry Stahl and Stephen Sayadian (credited as "Herbert W. Day" and "Rinse Dream", respectively).

 Plot

-Two scientists use electric jolts to induce a woman named Mrs. Van Houten with surreal and erotic dreams.
-After a set of strange scenes ranging from having sex with a man inside a Cream of Wheat box to a trip into the abyss of Hell, a surprise ending reveals who the woman receiving the jolts of electricity is.
+Two scientists use electric jolts to induce surreal and erotic dreams in a woman named Mrs. Van Houten.
+The dreams include a series of bizarre scenes, ranging from having sex with a man inside a Cream of Wheat box to a descent into the abyss of Hell.
+A surprise ending ultimately reveals the true identity of the woman receiving the electric shocks.